-The release of Crown Lands’ upcoming, self-titled debut album—produced by six-time Grammy winner Dave Cobb (Lady Gaga, Chris Stapleton, Brandi Carlile, Rival Sons)—marks the arrival of a major new force in rock and roll.
+The release of Crown Lands’ self-titled debut album—produced by six-time Grammy winner Dave Cobb (Lady Gaga, Chris Stapleton, Brandi Carlile, Rival Sons) — marked the arrival of a major new force in rock and roll.
 Raised in Southwestern Ontario, Comeau (guitar, bass and keys) and Cody Bowles (vocals and drums) are bringing together a range of influences and, drawing on their own intense personal chemistry, creating something unique and fresh.

 “We got ambitious really fast,” says Comeau.
 “We started booking shows—we called them ‘401 Runs’ because we’d drive a few hours on the highway east or west.
 When I bought a mini-van, we had room for more members or more gear and we had to make a choice.
 I like vintage amps, big amps, and vintage synthesisers, so we took all the seats out and filled it to the roof, and we would actually sleep on top of our gear.”